-• Coaches will be responsible for making sure that their team has at least 6 volunteers that complete and pass the background check (This is a District 19 rule for 2023)
+· Coaches will be responsible for making sure that their team has at least 6 volunteers (coaches, practice helpers, anyone in the dugout MUST be background checked) that complete and pass the background check.
+This is a District 19 rule for 2024

-• Coaches should utilize the resources provided on the BLL website to help them with rules and other needed information.
+· Coaches should utilize the resources provided on the BLL website to help them with rules and other needed information (Umpire Interaction Policy, BLL Local Rules, Regular Season Pitching Rules, and Lines of Communication to name a few).
 In addition, BLL has a Board Member that will serve as the Coaching Coordinator that will help coaches with practice plans, drills and with setting up any additional clinics that coaches can attend.

-• BLL is not in a position to provide practice equipment for teams at this time.
-When utilizing the Jumbo Evans, teams are allowed to use batting cages, nets, pitching machines and tees as desired provided they take care of the equipment properly
+· BLL is not in a position to provide practice equipment for teams at this time.
+When utilizing the Jumbo Evans, teams are allowed to use batting cages, nets, and tees as desired provided they take care of the equipment properly

-• Teams will be assigned one practice slot at Jumbo Evans during the preseason timeframe.
+· Teams will be assigned one practice slot at Jumbo Evans during the preseason timeframe.
 Once games begin, teams will be required to practice offsite, as all fields will be full of games.
+Teams are advised/encouraged to secure an off-site location as early as possible.
+Several locations are available in the community, however you will be competing with all BLL teams and some do require a minor cost.
 Some options for practice locations are:

 o Bulverde City Park